How Drug Courts Save Lives in Recovery

 • Evaluator

-Team members are united in valuing the success of participants, maintaining professional ethical obligations, and shared decision-making that combines the perspectives of all team members.
-Each member has a set of core competencies needed for the role, and shares a commitment to the program, mission, and goals, and works as a full partner to ensure their success.
+Team members are united in valuing participants’ success, maintaining professional ethical obligations, and making shared decisions that combine the perspectives of all team members.
+Each member has a set of core competencies needed for the role, shares a commitment to the program, mission, and goals, and works as a full partner to ensure their success.
 Proper training, knowledge of addiction treatment, knowledge of gender and cultural factors, and commitment to developing community partnerships are key for each team member.

-Peer supports and recovery coaches working with a drug court team can empower participants and contribute to the strength-based treatment environment.
-Peer support staff provide non‐clinical, peer‐based activities that engage, educate and support individuals to make life changes necessary to recover from substance use disorders.
+Incorporating peer support and recovery coaches into drug court programs can significantly enhance the treatment process, offering participants relatable guidance and support, and strengthening the overall treatment environment.
+Peer support staff provide non‐clinical, peer‐based activities that engage, educate, and support individuals to make life changes necessary to recover from substance use disorders.
 In addition to education and coaching, peer supports mentors by highlighting their lived experience of recovery.
 In focus groups for our drug court, participants reported that peer support workers understand addiction in a way that no person without lived experience of addiction can.
 Their comments reflect this: “It’s easier to talk to them…they don’t judge you…you can bounce things off them in ways you can’t with staff…they encourage you to tell if you have relapsed, then they go to bat for you…the peer support worker has been there…you can’t get into a drug addict’s mind unless you have been there yourself.”

 A Lifeline of Support for a Fresh Start